What are Hyaluronic Acid (HA) injections?

 When to use?

 Hyaluronic acid injections are used when there is not enough relief from over-the-counter painkillers like paracetamol and ibuprofen.
 When the patient is not ready or eligible for joint replacement surgery or when the patient would want to delay the need of joint replacement.
 In combination with physiotherapy and exercise rehab has the best outcomes.
+There are different types of hyaluronic acid injections differing in molecular weight (how thick the fluid is), number of injections needed and the source (synthetic or animal sources).

-The side effects of HA injections can be minimal.
+The risks and side effects of HA injections can be minimal.
 There can be mild swelling or soreness at the injection site, temporary stiffness, or warmth in the joint and in rare cases an allergic reaction or infection.

+The patient should always consult with a doctor or physiotherapist when unsure if HA injections are the right option for them!
 The main goal of hyaluronic acid injections is to provide joint lubrication which can reduce the joint pain and improve movement, especially in patients with osteoarthritis.
 It is not a cure, but it can be a valuable part of a non-surgical treatment plan and management.
 If paired with physiotherapy, strength training and weight management it can provide the best outcomes!

 Types of HA joint injections